 When you’re running a board meeting it’s best to start small with the stuff that can be solved easily and move on to more challenging topics as the meeting progresses.
 It’s also a good time to clarify policies, go over where funds are being used, solicit any feedback, and hopefully provide a solid ground for letting everyone in the community contribute.
 Communication is the key to letting homeowners know they have a voice, reinforcing policies, and being as clear and transparent as possible as you manage the community.

-4. Plan For Risk Management
+4. Plan for Risk Management

 Do you know what type of risks are involved in a typical HOA?
 The primary concerns are property, personnel, liability, and net income risks.
-Risks to anything that impact the structures or effects of the property are something to watch out for as a community manager.
+Risks to anything that impacts the structures or effects of the property are something to watch out for as a community manager.

 Anything third party that might cause loss or damage is a liability risk.
 When expenses increase and income decreases, that’s a net income risk.
 If board members and other members of the HOA start coming and going frequently, then you have a personality problem.